 ● If you feel your partner isn’t making the relationship functional and healthy, voice your concerns

 ● Have a clear discussion about what role each partner plays in the relationship

 21. Attraction outside the relationship

 One of the major relationship troubles is attraction outside the relationship.
-Committed monogamous relationships are harder to sustain than they’re made out of to be.
-Meeting ‘the one’ and living happily ever after is the ideal rendition of romance that belongs in romcoms and novels.
+Committed monogamous relationships are harder to sustain than they’re made out to be.
+Meeting “the one” and living happily ever after is the ideal rendition of romance that belongs in romcoms and novels.
 In real life, partners in romantic relationships are often susceptible to getting attracted to other people.
 The risk runs high especially when your relationship settles into a monotonous rhythm.

 22. Having the same fights again and again